 If you are not familiar with how to use SPICE data, we recommend you to read about the following explanation provided by NAIF.

-The ESA SPICE Service operates a repository that stores all the SPICE kernels for ESA missions, including the several mission-independent (generic) kernels used by all missions.
-This kernels are for currently active missions or legacy missions and they are/were used for science operations by the Science Ground Segments during the lifespan of the mission.
-This kernels where either generated or were accessible by the ESA SPICE Service.
+The ESA SPICE Service operates a repository that stores all the SPICE kernel Datasets (SKD) for ESA missions (when available).
+These kernels are for study, operational and missions or legacy missions and they are/were used for science operations and data analysis by the Science Ground Segments, Instrument Teams and scientists during the lifespan of the mission.
+These kernels where either generated or were accessible by the ESA SPICE Service.

-This kernels are used during the day to day operations of the missions by the Science Ground Segment and the insturment teams and are usually automatically generated by a pipeline.
-This kernels are recommended for users that fall within the scope of the described applicability of the kernels.
+These kernels are used during the day to day operations of the missions by the Science Ground Segment and the insturment teams and are usually automatically generated by a pipeline.
+These kernels are recommended for users that fall within the scope of the described applicability of the kernels.

 The data used for each mission can be found here:

-The original ancillary data used to produce the SPK, CK and SCLK SPICE kernels (typically original from ESOC) is preserved and is accessible as indicated in the mission specific SPICE kernel repository.
+The original ancillary data used to produce the SPICE kernels (typically original from ESOC) are preserved and are accessible as indicated in the mission specific SPICE kernel repository.

 PDS ARCHIVED KERNELS